dashmage/ubuntu-setup/README.md

 - Send Escape if you tap Caps Lock alone.
 - Send Control if you press Caps Lock with another key.

-Add these commands to `~/.bashrc` for persistence.
-Run `source ~/.bashrc` for changes to take effect in current shell session.

 ```bash
 sudo apt install xcape